See eRank in Action

 • Is there a way to spot up-and-coming keywords?
 Just before they begin to take off?
 And before your competition?

-For eRank members with a Basic or PRO account, yes there is, and it might well be a game changer for you.
+For eRank members yes there is, and it might well be a game changer for you.
 It’s eRank’s Trend Buzz!

 Etsy’s Top 100 Keywords

-Trend Buzz is under Reports on eRank’s Main Menu.
-Its landing page shows the top 100 keywords across all of Etsy.
+Trend Buzz is under Trends on eRank’s Main Menu.
+Its landing page shows the top keywords across all of Etsy.
+(For free members the first five are shown, while paid members can see the top 100.)
 Note that these are keywords that actual buyers have been entering into Etsy search.
-And recently: the default view is the most recent full month for which eRank has data.
+The default view is the most recent full month for which eRank has data, but you can also choose to see popular keywords for yesterday or for the past seven days.

-Each keyword has its own trend graph.
+Each keyword has its own search trend graph.
 These show you the number of searches each month for the past 15 months.
-The blue bars highlight the most recent month.
+The green bars highlight the most recent month.

 Tips for choosing which keywords to use

-Using Trend Buzz with other eRank tools: Keyword Explorer and Keyword Lists
+Using Trend Buzz with other eRank tools: Keyword Tool and Keyword Lists

-Let’s click on #3-ranked rings.
-When we do, our view of Trend Buzz is replaced with a Keyword Explorer report on just this keyword, rings.
+Let’s click on #3-ranked Christmas.
+When we do, our view of Trend Buzz is replaced with a Keyword Tool report on just this keyword.

-On the top left is the Etsy Summary, with a breakdown of data averaged over the past 12 months.
+On the top left is the Keyword Statistics, with a breakdown of data averaged over the past 12 months.
 We see that searches, clicks, and CTR (Click Through Rate) are all quite good.
-No surprise: competition for rings is high.
-Over on the Search Trend line graph, the blue line is 2020.
-It shows reasonably steady search volume for this keyword that climbed to a high in December.
-The red line carries into 2021 and shows that search volume has continued its climb.
+No surprise: competition for Christmas is high.
+Over on the Search Trend line graph, the green line shows October 2024 through December 2025.
+It shows reasonably steady search volume for this keyword that climbed to a high in November both years.

 What about all that competition though?